-- 1. Where the owner is not the applicant, the applicable review official shall require an applicant to present evidence that the applicant is a duly authorized agent of the owner or has sufficient proprietary interest, such as a contract to purchase. - C. Property owner endorsement.
-All applications shall include the name and signature of the current property owner(s) of all property within the boundaries; or - D. Filing fees. - All applications shall be accompanied by the associated filing fee as set forth in Chapter Section 30 "Schedule of Fees" and shall be filed with the Community Development Department. - Each application shall be accompanied by a check, payable to the City of Bloomington, or a cash payment, to cover the cost of publication, posting, and hearings.
+2. Where the owner is not the applicant, the applicable review official shall require an applicant to present evidence that the applicant is a duly authorized agent of the owner or has sufficient proprietary interest.

+D. Filing fees.

+- All applications shall be accompanied by the associated filing fee as set forth in Chapter 1, Section 30 "Schedule of Fees" and shall be filed with the Community Development Department. - 2.
+Each application shall be accompanied by a check, payable to the Treasurer of the City, or a cash payment, to cover the cost of publication, posting, and hearings.
 Each application shall also be accompanied by a payment to cover the cost of publishing any public notices. - 3.
 Filing fees are not refundable except where an application was accepted in error or the fee paid exceeded the amount due.
 Fees may be refunded or partially refunded, where applications are withdrawn prior to publication of any notices.
 Under no condition shall said sum or any part thereof be refunded for failure of said application to be approved.
 No fee shall be required from any governmental or public agency.

-17-4 - APPLICATION PROCESSING
+44.17-4 - APPLICATION PROCESSING